Asymmetric-InfoSec/Power-Response/README.md

 #### Eric Zimmerman's Tools

-We use the following executables from Eric's tools that can be found at https://ericzimmerman.github.io/#!index.md
+We use the following executables from Eric's tools that can be found at https://ericzimmerman.github.io/#!index.md.
+Download and place in `BIN`.

 1. `PECmd`
 2. `JLECmd`